Cody-W-Tucker/kerby-website/README.md

 1. Change 1 date to 2023.
 2. Replace top calendar image with Combined_Ad_23_A.png
 3. Recreate or replace slide show.
-Start with Cover_Ad_23.jpg and put month & year on pics; These pictures are abbreviated accordingly to month as RR_Appt23_01.jpg (etc.) (with (01) being the month.)
+Start with Cover_Ad_23.jpg and put month & year on images; These images are abbreviated accordingly to month as RR_Appt23_01.jpg (etc.) (with (01) being the month.)
 This was originally done using animations in photoshop.
-Need to get template from client.
+Need to get the template from the client.

 ## prices2022.html

-**Consider updating file url to prices.html to stop having to update url every year.**
+**Consider updating file name to prices.html to stop having to update URL every year.**

 1. Adjust prices (add 8 cents to each price)
 2. Change 1 date to 2023 on the very top.